US home sales fell 0.7 percent, 4th straight monthly decline

 - For crew of 2,100-passenger cruise ship, frenetic 'turnaround day' in Seattle starts and ends the journey

+“The mismatch between the price of what’s available and what home buyers are looking for is holding back sales this year,” said Danielle Hale, chief economist for realtor.com.

 Inventories did stabilize in July at 1.92 million existing homes available, which was unchanged from a year ago.
 Prior to last month, home listings had declined on an annual basis for the past three years.
+Still, sales listings are relatively low and that stifles the potential for higher home sales despite the possible boost in demand because of the recent strength in the job market.

+“Unless and until more existing homes enter the market, it is difficult to see a meaningful rise in sales,” said David Berson, chief economist at the insurance firm Nationwide.
+“We expect existing sales this year to be about flat relative to 2017.”

 Would-be buyers are coping with higher mortgage rates than a year ago, and home price growth that has consistently outpaced average wage gains.